-Comparing the Yamaha R1, R3, R6, and R7 - See Specs, Horsepower, and More
+Comparing the Yamaha R1, R3, R6, R7 and R9 - See Specs, Horsepower, and More (2025 Update)

-Comparing the Yamaha R1, R3, R6, and R7 - See Specs, Horsepower, and More
+Comparing the Yamaha R1, R3, R6, R7 and R9 - See Specs, Horsepower, and More (2025 Update)

 The R-Series from Yamaha is a line of sportbikes designed for performance-oriented riders.
 These motorcycles are characterized by their sleek styling, high-revving engines, and nimble handling.
 The R-Series includes several models, such as the YZF-R1, YZF-R3, YZF-R6, and YZF-R7; each with its own unique features and capabilities.
+And as of 2025, that list will grow to include the highly anticipated YZF-R9.

 In 1961, Yamaha made its debut in the Road Racing World Championship Grand Prix and has been continuously learning technological and cultural lessons that help shape its motorcycle development.
 Today, Yamaha's R-Series supersport lineup showcases the results of its research.

-The original YZF-R1 was released in 1998 and though we’ve seen significant technological advances since then, one thing remains the same.
-Every sportbike that is part of this lineup is sure to bring an exhilarating and eye-catching ride.
+The original YZF-R1 was released in 1998 and though we’ve seen significant technological advances since then, one thing remains the same: every sportbike that is part of this lineup is sure to bring an exhilarating and eye-catching ride.
 Curious about how it came to be?
-Check out the pedigree of the R-Series
+Check out the pedigree of the R-Series.

 In this article, we'll cover:

-1. The Yamaha R1: An Introduction to a Legend
+The Yamaha R1: An Introduction to a Legend

-2. The Yamaha R3: An Entry Level Bike with Style and Performance
+The Yamaha R3: An Entry Level Bike with Style and Performance

-3. The Yamaha R6: Power, Handling, and Design
+The Yamaha R6: Power, Handling, and Design

-4. The Yamaha R7: From World Superbike to Your Garage
+The Yamaha R7: From World Superbike to Your Garage

 Comparing the Yamaha R-Series Sportbikes